liziniu/Machine-Learning-XJTU-2018/k-means/readme.md

-In this file, I complete the algorithm of k-means.
+This part is the implementation of k-means.

 I recommend you to understand the theory from 《Pattern Recognition and Machine Learning》.